A Deep Learning-Based Method for Power System Resilience Evaluation: Experiment Results

 \subsubsection{Hazard Generator}

-The hazard considered in this case is wind during thunderstorms.
-We focused solely on wind speed and did not consider the impact of wind direction on the fragility of power lines.
-There are two distinct types of wind based on their duration and speed: wind gusts and sustained winds.
-Severe thunderstorms typically feature one or more high-speed wind gusts.
-For each generated hazard scenario, we predetermined the hours and substation service areas where the wind gusts would occur.
-In this case study, we assume that only power lines can be broken.
-The wind speed at the center of the lines is used to calculate the breaking probability.
-To generate the wind speed for each line, the hazard generator operates in two steps: \begin{itemize} \item A sparse wind speed field is generated. \item The wind speed for each line is calculated by interpolating the sparse wind speed field. \end{itemize}
+The hazard considered in this case study is thunderstorm-induced wind.
+Only the effect of wind speed on line fragility is modeled; wind direction is neglected.
+Two wind types are distinguished based on duration and intensity: sustained winds and short-duration gusts.
+Severe thunderstorms typically involve one or more high-speed gusts that cause localized damage.
+For each simulated event, the hours and substation service areas affected by wind gusts are predetermined, and line failures are computed based on wind speed at each line's midpoint.

+The hazard generator operates in two steps: \begin{itemize} \item A sparse wind speed field is generated for the study area. \item The wind speed at each line is obtained by interpolating the sparse field. \end{itemize}

-To generate the sparse wind speed field, a random location is drawn from each substation service area, and the wind speed at that location is randomly determined using the corresponding wind speed distribution, depending on whether it is a wind gust or a sustained wind point.
-The wind speed distribution of wind gusts is fitted using historical thunderstorm data from Wayne County, MI, spanning from 2010 to 2023.
-The wind speed distribution of sustained winds is fitted using the wind speed data from the same set of thunderstorms in Wayne County, as provided by the HRRR model.
-The speed distribution of wind gust and sustained wind are shown in Fig.~\ref{fig:wind_speed_dist_fragility}.
-To expedite the interpolation process, we segmented the area into patches and assumed that the wind speed within each patch is constant.
+To generate the sparse field, a random location is sampled from each substation service area, and its wind speed is drawn from the corresponding statistical distribution, depending on whether it represents a gust or sustained wind point.
+The gust distribution is fitted using historical thunderstorm data from Wayne County, Michigan (2010-2023), while the sustained wind distribution is fitted using High-Resolution Rapid Refresh (HRRR)-modeled wind data~\cite{R58,R59,R60} from the same events.
+The HRRR model, developed by the National Oceanic and Atmospheric Administration (NOAA), provides high-resolution, frequently updated numerical weather forecasts covering the continental United States, Canada, and Mexico.
+Both fitted distributions are shown in Fig.~\ref{fig:wind_speed_dist_fragility}.
+To accelerate interpolation, the study area is divided into patches, and the wind speed is assumed constant within each patch.